UniversalPropositions/universalpropositions.github.io/index.md

 <!-- but currently encoding an extension of the [CoNLL-U format](http://universaldependencies.org/format.html).
 The extension is based on the CoNLL format produced by the [Propbank conversion scripts](https://github.com/propbank/propbank-release/blob/master/docs/conll-conversion-notes.md), called `.gold_conll`.  -->

-Besides the original 10 columns from the CoNLL-U format (can be obtained from UD), we only provide the four columns ID UP:PRED, UP:ARGHEADS, and UP:ARGSPANS.
+The `conllup` formats (Link to definition) adds user defined columns to the original 10 columns from the CoNLL-U format (can be obtained from UD).
+Our data consists of four columns: the original `ID` columns, plus three additional columns `UP:PRED`, `UP:ARGHEADS`, and `UP:ARGSPANS`.
-- ID is the token id consistent with corresponding UD sentence.
+- **ID** (column 1) is the token id consistent with corresponding UD sentence.
-- UP:PRED is the roleset column (column 11) gives the actual EN propbank sense used, and that sense provides roleset specific meanings for each of the numbered arguments.
+- **UP:PRED** (column 11) contains predicate sense label for this predicate.
+This sense provides roleset specific meanings for each of its arguments, as defined in EN propbank.
-- UP:ARGHEADS is the argument head column (column 12) provides a link to the arguments head to predicate.
-Each argument head is pipe `|` separated, with the arg files linked to token id.
+- **UP:ARGHEADS** (column 12) contains the argument heads for arguments of this predicate.
+Each argument is in the format `label:token_id`.
+The arguments are separated by pipe `|` charactor.
-- UP:ARGSPANS is the argument span column (column 12) provides a link to the arguments span to predicate.
-Each argument span is pipe `|` separated, with the arg files linked to range of token ids.
+- **UP:ARGSPANS** (column 13) contains the argument spans for arguments of this predicate.
+Each argument is in the format `label:start_token_id-end_token_id`.
+The arguments are separated by pipe `|` charactor.

+### Script
-We provide a python script that given a UD_file and UP_file combines them and writes a 14 column `.conllup` format.
+We provide a python script to combine such a UP file with its corresponding UD file to produce the desired 13 column `.conllup` file.
 The script is available in [tools](https://github.com/UniversalPropositions/tools) repository: `up2/merge_ud_up.py`.
 It takes three arguments:

-`input_ud` - input UD_file or input UD_folder
+- `input_ud` - input UD_file or input UD_folder

-`input_up` - input UP_file or input UP_folder
+- `input_up` - input UP_file or input UP_folder

-`output` - output folder for combined output
+- `output` - output folder for combined output

 Below is a sample execution with UD_folder and UP_folder - all the corresponding files from both folders (including subfolders) will be processed during one execution.
 ```